oncyberblog/whaler/README.md

 ### agent
 The controller performs the following key functions: remotely monitors the victim container for Docker events via the Docker API on port 2375
- - runs the 'EventWatcher' process - when a 'start' container event is observed, it logs full details of the container being started, including startup command and parameters
+ - it logs full details of the container being started, including startup command and parameters
- - runs the 'ContainerWatcher' process - checks for new containers every 5 seconds.
-When detected:
+ - captures all traffic into and out of the victim container, producing a simple summary report

-    - stops the container after a configurable delay (60 seconds)
+ - stops the container after a configurable delay (30 seconds)
-    - performs a 'diff' against the original image
+ - performs a 'diff' against the original DinD image to help identify container escape attempts
-    - creates a tar archive of the container and image in the host /tmp folder
+ - creates a tar archive of the DinD and malicious containers and images in the host folder
-    - removes the stopped container
+ - resets the system for the next attack

  Events and information are logged to stdout, for collection by the logging container and visualisation in Logz.io

 ### capture
 Runs a tcpdump to capture a series of rolling pcap files from the victim container interface for future analysis.
-Currently hard coded to store 5 x ~ 500MB files on a rotating basis.
+Currently hard coded to store up to 500MB files on a rotating basis.

 ### logging
 provides a simple docker integration with logz.io so key data from the hosts can be logged to ELK for analysis.